carpentries-incubator/python-text-analysis/_episodes/08-wordEmbed_word2vec-algorithm.md

 * Predicting a person’s weight based on their height
 * Predicting commute times given traffic conditions
 * Predicting house prices given stock market prices

-We could spend an entire workshop on neural networks (see [here](https://carpentries-incubator.github.io/machine-learning-novice-sklearn/06-neural-networks/index.html) and [here](https://carpentries-incubator.github.io/deep-learning-intro/) for a couple of related lessons).
-Here, we will distill some of the most important concepts needed to understand them in the context of text-analysis.

 ### Supervised learning
 Most machine learning systems "learn" by taking tabular input data with N observations (rows), M features (cols), and an associated output (e.g., a class label or predicted value for some target variable), and using it to form a model.
 The maths behind the machine learning doesn’t care what the data is as long as it can represented numerically or categorised.
 When the model learns this function based on observed data, we call this "training" the model.